achirous/reedsy-challenge/README.md

 ## 4. SPA

-First navigato to **server** open a terminal and follow the steps below:
+First navigate to **server** open a terminal and follow the steps below:
 * run **npm install**
 * run **npm run server**